How Scholastic Renovation Transforms Education

 After dispensing with a number of book stacks in favor of a smaller physical collection, a faculty conference room, graphic design classroom, and a multifunction room were added.

-The multifunction room utilizes a NanaWall HSW single track sliding system (without a floor track) to provide physical and acoustical separation from the rest of the library when desired.
+The multifunction room utilizes a NanaWall HSW single track stacking system (without a floor track) to provide physical and acoustical separation from the rest of the library when desired.
 The translucent panels allow for light transmission throughout the enclosed space and ensure no visibility is lost by librarians on-duty.

 Burleson Elementary scholastic renovation in Dallas, Texas also underwent a remodel recently.
 At Burleson, the goal was to integrate a multipurpose room between two classrooms.